numbbo/coco/docs/coco-doc/source/index.rst

 #.
 A single performance measure is used --- and thereafter aggregated and
    displayed in
    several ways --- namely **runtime**, *measured in number of* |f|-*evaluations* [BBO2016perf]_.
-Runtime has the advantage to
+Runtime has the advantages to

    - be independent of the computational platform, language, compiler, coding styles, and other specific experimental conditions [#]_
    - be relevant, meaningful and easily interpretable without expert domain knowledge
    - be quantitative on the ratio scale [STE1946]_ [#]_
    - assume a wide range of values
-   - aggregate over a collection of values in a very meaningful way
+   - aggregate over a collection of values in a meaningful way

    A *missing* runtime value is considered as possible outcome (see below).

 #.
-The display is as comprehensible, intuitive and informative as possible.
+The display is as comprehensible, intuitive and informative as possible,
+   We believe that details matter.
-   Aggregation over dimension is avoided, because dimension is an a priori known parameter that can and should be used for algorithm selection decisions.
+   Aggregation over dimension is avoided, because dimension is an a priori known parameter that can and should be used for algorithm design or selection decisions.

 .. [#] For example, the optimum is not in all-zeros, optima are not placed